-Company thinking □ To reduce supply chain emissions Within the boundary, the result clarifies "Purchased goods and services (Category 1)" accounts for 80% of total supply-chain emissions.
+Companies' approach 5 Efforts to reduce supply chain emissions Within the boundary, the result clarifies "Purchased goods and services (Category 1)" accounts for 70% or more of total supply-chain emissions.
 However, in our business, raw materials are the key to ensure product performance and cannot be replaced instantly.
 Therefore, we will keep on our resource-saving actions, such as improving yield rate and reducing defective items, and continue to look at our emission patterns.
 As for Scope 2, the second largest source of our supply-chain emissions, we continue to work for GHG emission reductions as we have done until today.
-Tasks to account for supply chain emissions Accounting by using price-based emission factor can be affected by changes in amount of purchase.
-(Our company conducts price-based accounting for most categories.)
-For overseas data, we use domestic emission factors.
-However, because these are price-based factors, accuracy of accounting results is limited.
+With reference to other company's reduction practices, we will continue to consider GHG emission reductions of total supply-chain emissions in our company.
+6 Issues in supply chain emissions accounting Since our company conducts price-based accounting for most categories, in the framework of the accounting based on emission factor, the fluctuations of purchase price do not always match the fluctuations of quantity.
+For overseas data, we use domestic emission factors, so the accuracy of accounting results is limited.
 Accounting based on emission factor is effective to assess overall conditions.
 However, we think other ways of accounting are needed in developing actions or verifying their effects.
-As for categories excluded from accounting this year, "End-of-life treatment of sold products (Category 12)" is expected to account for a large share of the total in the near future.
-Therefore, we need to establish an accounting method for this category promptly.
-Simplified accounting method should be considered for categories with small share of emissions.(roughly around 1% of the total) Other comments (optional) • Our Scope 1 & 2 emissions are not so significant because of the size and contents of our business, with limited chance of reductions.
+"Processing of sold products(Category 10)" and "End-of-life treatment of sold products (Category 12)" are expected to account for a large share of the total in the near future.
+However, those haven't accounted yet.
+Therefore, we are under consideration about the well-grounded data and the assumed accounting method for these categories.
+We consider a simplified accounting method for categories with small share of emissions, roughly around 1% of the total.
+7 Other Our Scope 1 & 2 emissions are not so significant because of the size and contents of our business, with limited chance of reductions.
 This is why we launched Scope 3 accounting that paves a new direction to contribute to slow global warming.
 We will keep working for accounting and emission reductions as disclosing information and reducing emissions are a matter of the corporate responsibility.